vippssommerstudenter2019/Documentation/docs/How it works - yaml guide.md

 # SwaggerURL
-	It is not optional (as of now), and needs to link to the Swagger JSON.
+	It is not optional, and needs to link to the Swagger JSON.

 # Intro
 	Non optional, but is should be quite short.
 	Contains:
 		- title				: The name of the API
 		- introduction		: Present what they are about to read.
-[Understanding how the process of -API- works]
+"Understanding how the process of -API- works"
-		- description		: Should mention if the API has some prerequisites.
-[API keys or testing environment]
+		- description		: Should mention if the API has some prerequisites. -API keys or testing environment-
-		- descriptiontwo	: Optional, additional paragraph
+		- descriptiontwo	: [optional] additional paragraph
-		- imagePath			: Optional, image / illustration
+		- imagePath			: [optional] image / illustration

 # Flowchart
 	Optional, but if provided can give the reader a quick and useful overview of the entire process.
 	Contains:
 		- title			: Title of the chart.
-[Steps to implement API]
+"Steps to implement API"
 		- browserImage	: Image to be displayed on browser.
-		- tabletImage	: -- || -- tablet.
+		- tabletImage	: [optional] -- || -- tablet.
-		- mobileImage	: -- || -- mobile.
+		- mobileImage	: [optional] -- || -- mobile.

 	Note: If one, or more, of the images are lacking, we will select between the remaining.